zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit.md

 ## Description

 The Dapper Plus audit feature allows you to track changes of all modifications that happened in the database during the Bulk Operations.
-Also, it lets you create a history of who modified a table, what was an old value and a new value.
+Also, it lets you create a history of who modified a table, what was the old value and new value.

 ## Key Features